Loxone/lxcommunicator/test/README.md

 });
 ```

-To use expect, you have to require the chai library in `expectations.js`.
+To use expect, you have to require the chai library in `expectations.js`. <br>
 More information about [chai](https://www.chaijs.com/).

 ## This project